razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 ## Open questions

-- 1. What is `action` in the header trailing visual?
+1. What is `action` in the header trailing visual?
+2. In BottomSheetHeaderLeaing & BottomSheetFooterLeading will the `prefix` only support Icon component?

 ## References